mihailgaberov/mihail-gaberov.eu/src/pages/optimizing-javascript-apps-loops/index.md

 ---
-title: "Optimizing JavaScript Apps: Loops"
+title: "How to optimize your JavaScript apps using Loops"
 date: "2019-04-06"
 ---